Table of Contents

 Improve the Culture

-James has worked in the HR field going on 5+ years and currently serves in the role of HR Manager.
-His areas of expertise are in managing recruiting, onboarding, HR metrics, performance and engagement, employee relations and development.
-He has earned a masters degree in HR along with the nationally recognized certification of SHRM-CP.
+James has worked in the HR field going on 5+ years and has held various positions of leadership.
+His areas of expertise are in benefits, recruiting, onboarding, HR analytics, engagement, employee relations, and workforce development.
+He has earned a masters degree in HR, along with a nationally recognized SHRM-SCP certification.

 Other Related Terms